welovemedia/ffmate-docs/docs/webhooks.md

 FFmate returns a JSON array with all configured webhooks.
 The `X-Total` response header provides the total number of webhooks available.

+💡 Tip: Need an overview of all webhooks?
+You can browse and manage them easily in the [FFmate Web UI](/docs/web-ui.md#webhooks).

 ## Getting a Single Webhook